ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/quick-start.md

 ## What's Next?

-When you have successfully made your first API call, it is time to take your next step towards building a more robust Engage application.
+When you have successfully made your first Structured Message API call, it is time to take your next step towards building a more robust Engage application.

 <a class="btn btn-success btn-lg" href="https://developers.ringcentral.com/engage/api-reference/">Explore the REST API &raquo;</a>